kksriram/kubernetes-community/contributors/design-proposals/vault-based-kms-provider.md

 #### Authentication Configuration
 ##### Vault Server Authentication

-For the Kubernetes cluster to authenticate the vault server, if TLS is enabled :
+For the Kubernetes cluster to authenticate the vault server, TLS must be enabled :
 1. ``ca-cert`` location of x509 certificate to authenticate the vault server eg:
 ``/var/run/kubernetes/ssl/vault.crt``